 Check in opens at 7am, though drivers may park in line earlier if desired.
 Only individuals and groups with prior approval and early arrival passes will be permitted to set up before the event is open.

 Your attendance at one of our events, and your membership in our online community can be revoked at any time, at the discretion of our staff, for any reason, with or without notice.
-Our most important goal is the safety and enjoyment of our attendees.
-(For more information, please refer to Wasteland Weekend’s official HARASSMENT POLICY.)
+Our most important goal is the safety and enjoyment of our on-site attendees.

 5. ENTRY SEARCH – Wasteland Weekend is a private event and thus reserves the right to search all persons, vehicles, and camps at any time.
 Your vehicle may be searched upon entry to the event.

 6. WRISTBANDS – Wasteland Weekend is a private 18+ event, which requires official event wristbands must be worn at all times.
 If you lose your wristband, please report back to the check-in gate with your ID.

 7. LITTER AND TRASH – If you bring it in or make it, you haul it out.
 This is a pack-it-in pack-it-out event.
 Please bring trash bags to collect and dispose of the trash from your camp.